The Doctor’s House

 This exhibition is designed to engage the senses.
 Through an interactive digital game table about medicinal herbs, tactile models of surgeries, a video of the night watchman making his rounds, a music interactive, and surgical and medical tools from Old Salem’s Moravian collection, visitors can explore the ways that early Moravians provided health care, not only to Salem residents but also to non-Moravians in the North Carolina backcountry.

 The first floor focuses on Dr. Vierling, his large family, and his successful Apothecary Shop.
-Visit the Apothecary Shop to experience new interactive demonstrations, and join staff in the kitchen as they cook over the hearth and prepare food typical of the early 18oos.

 The Doctor’s House and exhibition will be open to the public free-of-charge on Sunday afternoons from 1–4:3o p.m. through 2o18.